What is your store showing you? Understand it with retail analytics

 Understanding the customer through analytics

-Visiting a store can be overwhelming and stressful, especially if it has poor customer service and long service queues.
-To avoid this, stores should always keep the customers’ needs and preferences top of mind in part by making it easier for customers to find needed items, enhancing their in-store experience with friendly, knowledgeable staff and decreasing overall customer service wait times.
+Visiting a store can be overwhelming and stressful, especially if items are out of stock, it has poor customer service and long service queues.
+To avoid this, you should always keep the customers’ needs and preferences top of mind in part by making it easier for customers to find needed items, enhancing the in-store experience with friendly, knowledgeable staff and decreasing overall customer service wait times.

-Otherwise retailers may continue to see customers leave for competing stores or, worse, convert to online shopping.
+Otherwise you may continue to see customers leave for competing stores or, worse, convert to 100 % online shopping.